codedex-io/github-chapter-2-contributions/README.md

 Hi, Kvrae sends you greetings!
 This was added on 23/03/2024. 👀

 Hi, my name is Fredrik!
-This was added on 24-03-2024 😎
+This was added on 24-03-2024 :) Swag :)

 Hi, my name is Iamrushabhshahh!
-This was added on 05-03-2024  💛
+This was added on 05-03-2024 ❤️

 Hi, my name is Lukas!
 This was added on <02-04-2024> :smile: